chutney-testing/chutney-legacy/README.md

 Over the past 2 years Chutney has diverge from our initial goals due to contextual reasons, but we learnt a lot on the way.

 On the horizon we want to provide a custom and seamless experience to each profile of the 3 amigos.
+This is still a **work in progress**

 ## <a name="example"></a> Example
 ### <a name="json"></a> Json example

-A scenario (withtout technical information) can be :
+A scenario (without technical information) can be :

 ```
 Given a user authentified